lottehime/ACNH-Pattern-Dump-Index/README.md

 It's also available online here: LINK_INCOMING_SOON

 Use the Villger faces as a button to go back to index from the other pages.
 Pagination is done through hiding divs, so each load of the ``pattern.html`` and ``pro.html`` pages causes the load animation while it loads up the thousands of patterns.
+It's a little slow because it's a janky way to do it, but it means no DBs etc.

 ### Windows Batch File Page Creator/Updater
 The batch file ``live_makehtml.bat`` can be run to generate a new version of the index and pattern pages.